abarker/pytest-helper/doc/sphinx_docs/index.rst

    list of files.
 It takes a path or a list of paths and, when called from a script, will run pytest on all those files.

-   To include dotted Python package descriptors, use the `script_run` option `pyargs=True`.
-Then if any of the names do not contain a slash (path-separator) character they are left unprocessed.
-The `script_run` function will also set the pytest argument `--pyargs`.

-   If `script_run` is not called from a script's `__main__` module then it returns without doing anything.
-Any relative paths passed to the function are expanded relative to the directory of the module from which the `script_run` function is called.

    The `script_run` function is useful because it allows Python modules to be easily made self-testing when they are run as scripts.
 When working on a module in, say, Vim you can invoke a command to run the current file as a